-Whenever a non-egregious noncompliance of the humane slaughter requirements is observed, inspection personnel must document the incident on a NR and send a copy to the DVMS at the District Office.
-It is important that it clearly and specifically describe exactly what was observed, including any response by the animal (if the noncompliance involved animal discomfort or injury).
+Whenever a non-egregious violation of the humane slaughter requirements is observed, inspection personnel must document the incident on a NR and send a copy to the DVMS at the District Office.
+It's important that it clearly and specifically describe exactly what was observed, including any response by the animal (if the noncompliance involved animal discomfort or injury).
 Specify all the relevant regulations that pertain to the incident.
 At the top of Block 10 (where the noncompliance is described) on the NR, list the HATS category you were performing when you saw the noncompliance.
 If the noncompliance is covered by a second HATS category, note both categories on the NR.
-The exception to documenting an NR is if the noncompliance is determined to be egregious.
-For an egregious humane handling noncompliance, a memorandum of interview (MOI) is used to document the noncompliance and the District Office will issue either a Notice of Intended Enforcement (NOIE) or a Letter of Suspension (LOS).
+The exception to documenting an NR is if the violation is determined to be egregious.
+For an egregious humane handling violation, a memorandum of interview (MOI) is documented.

-If the establishment continues to have non-egregious humane handling noncompliances or does not adequately correct previously documented non-egregious humane handling noncompliances, the IIC is to communicate this to the FLS and DVMS.
+If the establishment continues to have noncompliances or does not adequately correct previously documented noncompliances, the IIC is to communicate this to the FLS and DVMS.
 The IIC will work with the FLS and DVMS to determine if a Notice of Intended Enforcement (NOIE) should be issued for multiple noncompliances.

-Egregious Noncompliance
+Egregious Violations

-Under the Rules of Practice, 9 CFR 500.3(b), FSIS can suspend assignment of inspectors at an establishment without prior notification for certain humane handling noncompliance.
-Humane handling noncompliance for which immediate suspension is warranted are termed egregious.
+Under the Rules of Practice, 9 CFR 500.3(b), FSIS can suspend assignment of inspectors at an establishment without prior notification for humane handling violations.
+Humane handling violations for which immediate suspension is warranted are termed egregious.

-So, what is an egregious noncompliance?
+So, what is an egregious violation?
 The Webster dictionary defines egregious as conspicuously bad or flagrant.
 The Agency defines it as any act or condition that results in severe harm to animals, for example:

-- 1. making cuts on or skinning conscious animals, - 2. excessive beating or prodding of ambulatory or non-ambulatory disabled animals or dragging of conscious animals, - 3. driving animals off semi-trailers over a drop off without providing adequate unloading facilities (animals are falling to the ground), - 4. running equipment over animals, - 5. stunning of animals and then allowing them to regain consciousness, - 6. multiple attempts, especially in the absence of immediate corrective measures, to stun an animal versus a single blow or shot that renders an animal immediately unconscious,
+- 1. making cuts on or skinning conscious animals, - 2. excessive beating or prodding of ambulatory or non-ambulatory disabled animals or dragging of conscious animals,

-- 7. dismembering conscious animals, for example, cutting off ears or removing feet, - 8. leaving disabled livestock exposed to adverse climate conditions while awaiting disposition, or - 9. otherwise causing unnecessary pain and suffering to animals, including situations on trucks.
+- 3. driving animals off semi-trailers over a drop off without providing adequate unloading facilities (animals are falling to the ground), - 4. running equipment over animals, - 5. stunning of animals and then allowing them to regain consciousness, - 6. multiple attempts, especially in the absence of immediate corrective measures, to stun an animal versus a single blow or shot that renders an animal immediately unconscious, - 7. dismembering conscious animals, for example, cutting off ears or removing feet, - 8. leaving disabled livestock exposed to adverse climate conditions while awaiting disposition, or - 9. otherwise causing unnecessary pain and suffering to animals, including situations on trucks.